abelgideon/D3-Tree-Map/README.md

 # D3 Tree Map

 This project visualizes video game sales data using a tree map.
-The interactive visualization allows users to explore video game sales by category and individual titles, providing a clear hierarchical representation.
+The interactive visualization allows users to explore video game sales by category and individual titles, providing a clear hierarchical representation

 ## Features